Syncurity/irflow-sdk-python/examples/README.md

 used in the main script!
 Look there for examples of any specific API Call

 The contents of this directory are as follows:

 1. Sample scripts
   * 01_run_all_api_calls.py - This script makes at least one call to each of the API functions.
   * 02_csv_to_alerts.py - This script reads a csv of fact data and creates one alert for each row in the CSV (excluding the row of column headings).

 2. Sample Files
   * sample_image.png - This image is uploaded as an attachment in one of the calls in 01_run_all_api_calls.py
   * sample_csv_of_alerts.csv - This is a file of data, with a header row at the top.
 It is used by 02_csv_to_alerts.py, and holds the data for the Alerts created by that script.

 3. Configuration File
-  * api.conf.temnplate - This is a template file of the api.conf required to configure the irflow_cient.
+  * api.conf.template - This is a template file of the api.conf required to configure the irflow_client.
 It hold information about the IR Flow instance, and how to authenticate with that instance, as well as instructing the irflow_client if it should print debugging information to the console.

 # Before You Get Started
 Before you get started, there are a number of steps that you must take to prepare IR Flow for API calls, and configure the irflow_client so it can connect to your IR FLow instance.
 Those steps
 are:

 1. Prepare a IR Flow user, authorized to make API calls.
 2. Whitelist the IP address that will be originating API calls to the IR Flow instance, in the IR Flow instance.